signavio/sap-sam/README.md

 * allow integration with alternative translation services,

-* better support for interpolation and pluralization support,
+* better support for interpolation and pluralization,

+* support list of terms that shouldn't be translated (for example: product names),

 * translation memory support.